Beczheng/mysql_cloudmanaged_databases/README.md

 - Login to your Google Cloud account.
 - Click the drop down button next to Google Cloud.
 - Click `new project`.
   - Under project name, create a name for your project.
   - Under organization, select an organization.
   - Under location, set the location to your resource group.
 - Click `create`.
 - Click the navigation menu and then click on `SQL`.
 - Click `create instance` and then click on `choose MySQL`.
 - Click `enable API`.
-- Follow the table in order:
+- Now, follow the table in order:
 <br>

   | Section | Subsection | Steps |